grimmer0125/numjs/README.md

 ## Features

 __NumJs__ is a npm package for scientific computing with JavaScript.
 It contains among other things:
- - a powerful N-dimensional array object
+ - a powerful N-dimensional array object, `NdArray`
  - linear algebra function
  - fast Fourier transform